Richmond, Virginia: Cityscape

 Richmond's Northside is home to numerous listed historic districts.
 Neighborhoods such as Chestnut Hill-Plateau and Barton Heights began to be developed at the end of the 19th century when the new streetcar system made it possible for people to live on the city's outskirts and commute downtown.
 Other prominent Northside neighborhoods include Azalea, Barton Heights, Bellevue, Chamberlayne, Ginter Park, Highland Park, and Rosedale.

-Farther west is the affluent, suburban West End.
+Farther west is the suburban West End.
 Windsor Farms is among its best-known sections.
 The West End also includes middle- to low-income neighborhoods, such as Laurel, Farmington, and the areas around the Regency Mall.
 More affluent areas include Glen Allen, Short Pump, and the areas of Tuckahoe away from Regency Mall, all north and northwest of the city.
 The University of Richmond and the Country Club of Virginia are located on this side of town near the Richmond-Henrico border.

 The portion of the city south of the James River is known as the Southside.
-Southside neighborhoods range from the rapidly gentrifying, condo laden Old Town Manchester, the area just south of the river across from downtown, to the affluent and middle-class suburban Westover Hills, Forest Hill, Southampton, Stratford Hills, Oxford, Huguenot Hills, Hobby Hill, and Woodland Heights to the impoverished Manchester and Blackwell areas, the Hillside Court housing projects, and the ailing Jefferson Davis Highway commercial corridor.
+Southside neighborhoods range from the rapidly gentrifying, condo-laden Old Town Manchester, the area just south of the river across from downtown, to the affluent and middle-class suburban Westover Hills, Forest Hill, Southampton, Stratford Hills, Oxford, Huguenot Hills, Hobby Hill, and Woodland Heights to the impoverished Manchester and Blackwell areas, the Hillside Court housing projects, and the ailing Jefferson Davis Highway commercial corridor.
 Other Southside neighborhoods include Bellemeade, Fawnbrook, Broad Rock, Cherry Gardens, Cullenwood, and Beaufont Hills.
 Much of Southside, specifically towards the southwest of southside developed a suburban character as part of Chesterfield County before being annexed by Richmond, most notably in 1970.